lightning/bolts/05-onchain.md

 to spend the HTLC output (using a payment preimage) is for it to use the HTLC-success transaction.

-The payment preimage either serves to prove payment (when the offering node originated the payment) or to redeem the corresponding incoming HTLC from another peer (when the offering node is forwarding the payment).
-After a node has extracted the payment, it no longer cares about the fate of the HTLC-spending transaction itself.
+The payment preimage either serves to prove payment (when the offering node is the originator of the payment) or to redeem the corresponding incoming HTLC from another peer (when the offering node is forwarding the payment).
+After a node has extracted the payment, it no longer need be concerned with the fate of the HTLC-spending transaction itself.

-In cases where both resolutions are possible (e.g. when a node receives payment success after timeout), either interpretation is acceptable; it is the responsibility of the recipient to spend it before this occurs.
+In cases where both resolutions are possible (e.g. when a node receives payment success after timeout), either interpretation is acceptable: it's the responsibility of the recipient to spend it before this occurs.

-Once it has timed out, the HTLC output needs to be spent (to prevent the remote node using the HTLC-success transaction) before the local node can back-fail any corresponding incoming HTLC, using `update_fail_htlc` (presumably with reason `permanent_channel_failure`), as detailed in [BOLT 02](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#forwarding-htlcs).
+Once it has timed out, the local node needs to spend the HTLC output (to prevent the remote node from using the HTLC-success transaction) before it can back-fail any corresponding incoming HTLC, using `update_fail_htlc` (presumably with reason `permanent_channel_failure`), as detailed in [BOLT 02](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#forwarding-htlcs).
-If the incoming HTLC is also on-chain, a node simply waits for it to
-timeout: there's no way to signal early failure.
+If the incoming HTLC is also on-chain, a node simply waits for it to timeout, as there's no way to signal early failure.

-If an HTLC is too small to appear in *any* commitment transaction, it can be safely failed immediately.
-Otherwise, if a HTLC isn't in the *local* commitment transaction a node needs to make sure that a blockchain reorganization or race does not switch to a commitment transaction which does contain it before the node fails it, hence the wait.
+If an HTLC is too small to appear in *any commitment transaction*, it can be safely failed immediately.
+Otherwise, if a HTLC isn't in the *local commitment transaction* a node needs to make sure that a blockchain reorganization or race does not switch to a commitment transaction that does contain it before the node fails it: hence the wait.
 The requirement that the incoming HTLC be failed before its own timeout still applies as an upper bound.

 ## HTLC Output Handling: Remote Commitment, Remote Offers

-Each HTLC output can only be spent by the recipient, using the payment preimage.
-If the local node does not possess the preimage (and doesn't discover it), it's the offerer's responsibility to spend the HTLC output, once it's timed out.
+Each HTLC output can only be spent by the recipient by using the payment preimage.
+If a node does not possess the preimage (and doesn't discover it), it's the offerer's responsibility to spend the HTLC output once it's timed out.

 The remote HTLC outputs can only be spent by the local node if it has the payment preimage.
-If the local node does not have the preimage (and doesn't discover it), it's the remote node's responsibility to spend the HTLC output, once it's timed out.
+If the local node does not have the preimage (and doesn't discover it), it's the remote node's responsibility to spend the HTLC output once it's timed out.

 There are actually several possible cases for an offered HTLC:

 1. The offerer is not irrevocably committed to it.
-The recipient won't normally know the preimage here, since it won't forward HTLCs until they're fully committed.
-So using the preimage would reveal that this recipient is the final hop, so it's best to allow the HTLC to time out in this case.
+In this case, the recipient usually won't know the preimage, since it won't forward HTLCs until they're fully committed.
+As using the preimage would reveal that this recipient is the final hop, it's best to allow the HTLC to time out.
 2. The offerer is irrevocably committed to the offered HTLC, but the recipient hasn't yet committed to an outgoing HTLC.
-In this case the recipient can either forward or timeout.
+In this case, the recipient can either forward it or wait for it to timeout.
-3. The recipient has committed to an outgoing HTLC for the offered one.
-In this case the recipient has to use the preimage if it receives it from the outgoing HTLC, otherwise it will lose funds by making an outgoing payment without redeeming the incoming one.
+3. The recipient has committed to an outgoing HTLC in exchange for an offered HTLC.
+In this case, the recipient must use the preimage, if it receives it from the outgoing HTLC; otherwise, it will lose funds by sending an outgoing payment without redeeming the incoming one.

 ### Requirements

+A local node:
-If the node receives (or already knows) a payment preimage for an unresolved HTLC output it was offered for which it has committed to an outgoing HTLC, it MUST *resolve* the output by spending it to a convenient address.
-Otherwise, if the remote node is not irrevocably committed to the HTLC, it MUST NOT *resolve* the output by spending it.
+  - if it receives (or already possesses) a payment preimage for an unresolved HTLC output that it was offered AND for which it has committed to an outgoing HTLC:
+    - MUST *resolve* the output by spending it to a convenient address.
+  - otherwise:
+    - if the remote node is NOT irrevocably committed to the HTLC:
+      - MUST NOT *resolve* the output by spending it.

 If not otherwise resolved, once the HTLC output has expired, it is considered *irrevocably resolved*.

 # Revoked Transaction Close Handling

-If a node tries to broadcast old state, the remote node can use the revocation key to claim all the funds.
+If any node tries to cheat by broadcasts an outdated commitment transaction (any previous commitment transaction besides the most current one), the other node in the channel can use its revocation key to claim all the funds from the channel's original funding transaction.

 ## Requirements

-A node MUST NOT broadcast a commitment transaction for which *it* has exposed the revocation key.
+Once a node discovers a commitment transaction for which *it* has a revocation key, the funding transaction output is *resolved*.

+A local node:
-If a node discovers a commitment transaction for which *it* has a revocation key, that *resolves* the funding transaction output.
+  - MUST NOT broadcast a commitment transaction for which *it* has exposed the revocation key.

-A node MUST resolve all unresolved outputs as follows:

-1. _A's main output_: No action is required; this is a simple P2WPKH output.
+  - MAY take no action regarding the _local node's main output_, as this is a simple P2WPKH output to itself.
-   This output is considered *resolved* by the commitment transaction.
+    - Note: this output is considered *resolved* by the commitment transaction itself.
-2. _B's main output_: The node MUST *resolve* this by spending using the revocation key.
+  - MUST *resolve* the _remote node's main output_ by spending it using the revocation key.
-3. _A's offered HTLCs_: The node MUST *resolve* this in one of three ways by spending:
+  - MUST *resolve* the _local node's offered HTLCs_ in one of three ways:
-  * the *commitment tx* using the payment revocation
+    * spend the *commitment tx* using the payment revocation key.
-  * the *commitment tx* using the payment preimage if known
+    * spend the *commitment tx* using the payment preimage (if known).
-  * the *HTLC-timeout tx* if B publishes them
+    * spend the *HTLC-timeout tx*, if the remote node has published it.
-4. _B's offered HTLCs_: The node MUST *resolve* this in one of two ways by spending:
+  - MUST *resolve* the _remote node's offered HTLCs_ in one of two ways:
-  * the *commitment tx* using the payment revocation
+    * spend the *commitment tx* using the payment revocation key.
-  * the *commitment tx* once the HTLC timeout has passed.
+    * spend the *commitment tx* once the HTLC timeout has passed.
+  - MUST *resolve* the _remote node's HTLC-timeout transaction_ by spending it using the revocation key.
-5. _B's HTLC-timeout transaction_: The node MUST *resolve* this by spending using the revocation key.
+  - MUST *resolve* the _remote node's HTLC-success transaction_ by spending it using the revocation key.
-6. _B's HTLC-success transaction_: The node MUST *resolve* this by spending using the revocation key.
-The node SHOULD extract the payment preimage from the transaction input witness if not already known.
+  - SHOULD extract the payment preimage from the transaction input witness, if it's not already known.

-The node MAY use a single transaction to *resolve* all the outputs, but MUST handle its transactions being invalidated by HTLC transactions.
+  - MAY use a single transaction to *resolve* all the outputs.
+  - MUST handle its transactions being invalidated by HTLC transactions.

 ## Rationale

-A single transaction that resolves all the outputs will be under the standard size limit thanks to the 483 HTLC-per-party limit (see [BOLT #2](02-peer-protocol.md#the-open_channel-message)).
+A single transaction that resolves all the outputs will be under the standard size limit because of the 483 HTLC-per-party limit (see [BOLT #2](02-peer-protocol.md#the-open_channel-message)).

-Note that if a single transaction is used it may be invalidated as node B broadcasts HTLC-timeout and HTLC-success transactions, but the requirement of persistence, until all outputs are irrevocably resolved, should cover this. [ FIXME: May have to divide and conquer here, since the remote node may be able to delay the local node long enough to avoid successful penalty spend? ]
+Note: if a single transaction is used, it may be invalidated if the remote node refuses to broadcast the HTLC-timeout and HTLC-success transactions in a timely manner.
+Although, the requirement of persistence until all outputs are irrevocably resolved, should still protect against this happening. [ FIXME: May have to divide and conquer here, since the remote node may be able to delay the local node long enough to avoid a successful penalty spend? ]

 ## Penalty Transactions Weight Calculation